pomeloshark/jekyll-theme-paperwiki/README.md

 ## Credits

 This theme uses the fonts [Inter](https://rsms.me/inter/), [Libertinus Serif](https://github.com/alerque/libertinus), and [Liberation Mono](https://fontlibrary.org/en/font/liberation-mono), all of which are released under the SIL Open Font License; and the icon font [RemixIcon](https://remixicon.com/), which is available under the Apache License 2.0.
-The [example favicon](https://www.flaticon.com/free-icon/picture_4671171) is by Royyan Wijaya at Flaticon.
+The [example favicon](https://www.flaticon.com/free-icon/toucan_3002355) is by Freepik at Flaticon.

 The search function uses [Lunr.js](https://lunrjs.com/).